-In most African, Asian, and Latin American countries nowadays, there is substantial conventional collateral-based lending to businesses by banks – and also various forms of asset-based, private equity, and stock market finance.
-Commercial banks in low-income countries tend to rely on formal business plans, conventional financial statements and related information, and standard credit scoring techniques as well as established customer relationships when making business lending decisions.
-Likewise, venture capitalists here as elsewhere tend to demand strong evidence of business-financial viability before investing in relatively risky projects.
+In most African, Asian, and Latin American countries nowadays, there is substantial conventional collateral-based lending to businesses by banks – and various forms of asset-based, private equity, and stock market finance.
+Commercial banks in low-income countries rely on formal business plans, conventional financial statements and related information, and standard credit scoring techniques as well as established customer relationships when making business lending decisions.
+Likewise, venture capitalists here as elsewhere demand strong evidence of business-financial viability before investing in risky projects.

-However, by definition in a less developed/low-income economy, borrowers will often not be able to provide loan collateral of the scale or type conventionally required by banks in the West.
-Business-financial information will also often be deficient – on both sides of the market.
-These and other factors tend to limit the scope and usefulness of conventional financial statements, credit scoring, and the marketing and take-up of commercial capital.
+However, borrowers in less developed/low-income economies are often unable to provide loan collateral of the size and kind usually required by banks in the West.
+Business-financial information is often deficient – on both sides of the market.
+Others factors tend to limit the scope and usefulness of conventional financial statements, credit scoring, and the marketing and take-up of commercial capital.

 Beyond this, various non-profit charitable/voluntary organizations may be in operation providing investment finance in less developed countries.
 However, these organizations often specialize in aiding particular minorities or certain types of project and seek to generate wider social development objectives rather than simply provide regular SMB growth capital.

-In low- as in high-income countries, ostensibly commercial business-financing schemes that are not operated in accordance with basic market-economic principles will tend to waste scarce capital resources that would be more productively employed elsewhere and be dysfunctional in other respects.
+In low- as in high-income countries, ostensibly commercial business-financing schemes not operated in accordance with basic market-economic principles tend to waste scarce capital resources that would be more productively employed elsewhere and be dysfunctional in other respects.

 Reducing inadequacies and the costs of information will improve the assessment and managing of SMB bank lending in any country.
 Banks themselves often provide their business customers with free advice and information to reduce risk and improve the returns from lending on both sides.
 As already noted, there are well-established techniques for managing business lending, increasing the returns from traditional collateral based loans, and reducing the risk of private equity/venture capital investments.
 These techniques are more or less universally applicable.
 In recent years, technological and other developments have made business credit scoring and financial information processing in general easier, cheaper, and more accurate.
 However, SMB finance will still have to be structurally-functionally appropriate, tailored to the cash flows of businesses, and generate sufficient returns to cover both real and nominal costs if it is to be fundamentally viable and effective in the long term.

-There is now a substantial amount of published research on finance and investment and its relationship to business-economic growth in less developed countries.(22) What is clear from this research is that official development aid programmes or financial subsidies have never produced a general transition from economic traditionality to modernity in societies.
+There is now a substantial amount of published research on finance and investment and its relationship to business-economic growth in less developed countries.(22) It is clear from this research that official development aid programmes/financial subsidies do not and cannot produce a general transition from economic traditionality to modernity in countries.

-To begin with, capital is only one of many major inputs into the development process.
-Even so far as the capital factor is concerned, industrial modernization and enterprise development requires not only access to loans on satisfactory terms and conditions but also the development of modern risk capital markets and institutions for equity financing, the commercial-professional ownership and management of major banks and other financial institutions, access to world financial credit markets, and openness to direct foreign industrial investment.
+Finance capital is only one of many major inputs into the development process.
+Even so far as capital is concerned, industrial modernization and enterprise development requires much more than access to loans on satisfactory terms and conditions.
+It also requires the development of modern risk capital markets and institutions for equity financing.
+Major banks and other financial institutions in countries have to be commercially-professionally owned and managed.
+There has to be widespread access to world financial credit markets and openness to direct foreign inward investment.

-In practice, most business enterprises are substantially self-funded – and in financing and building themselves up, firms benefit far more from such things as monetary economic stability, low/flexible interest rates, generally favourable business tax regimes, and low or zero taxes on imports and exports than from special government financial subsidies or incentive schemes.
+In practice, most business enterprises are substantially self-funded.
+In financing and building themselves up, firms benefit far more from monetary economic stability, low/flexible interest rates, generally favourable business tax regimes, and low or zero taxes on imports and exports than they do from special government financial subsidies or incentive schemes.

-The importance of international openness and inflows of commercial capital from abroad for facilitating business-economic investment and growth is evident from the case of present-day East Asia and other high growth regions around the world.
-Foreign direct investors have been attracted to these places by (e.g.):
+The crucial importance of international openness and inflows of commercial capital from abroad for business-economic investment and growth is evident from the case of present-day East Asia.
+This and other high-growth regions around the world have attracted foreign direct investors and prospered because of:

 1. the availability generally of requisite factor supplies and market opportunities at satisfactory cost-prices;